 Insider Guide To Visiting Tokyo With Teens And Tweens – Little Steps City Review! https://www.littlestepsasia.com/travel/japan/tokyo/tokyo-with-teens-and-tweens/

-Dean & DeLuca in Japan and Thailand takes the original New York gourmet‑grocer DNA and repackages it as a sleek café‑market for Asia’s design‑conscious food crowd.
-Market‑style stores in Japan, such as the large Fukuoka outpost, combine shelves of international ingredients, wine, and kitchenware with a central Market Table restaurant, while Thai branches favor a café-restaurant concept with crafted coffee, Western‑inspired comfort food, and a well-curated selection of imported retail products.
-The look is clean and urban with marble counters, neat stacks of branded jars and tins, and that familiar logo on tote bags and coffee cups.
+Dean & DeLuca in Japan and Thailand brings the original New York gourmet grocer vibe to Asia, turning it into a stylish café-market for people who care about design and food.
+In Japan, stores like the big Fukuoka location mix shelves of international ingredients, wine, and kitchenware with a central Market Table restaurant.
+In Thailand, the stores focus more on a café-restaurant feel, serving crafted coffee, Western-style comfort food, and a carefully chosen range of imported products.
+The atmosphere is modern and clean, with marble counters, tidy displays of branded jars and tins, and the familiar logo on tote bags and coffee cups.

 Dean & DeLuca, Japan & Thailand, various locations in Bangkok, https://www.deandeluca.co.th/, various stores in Tokyo, Yokohama, Nagoya, Osaka, and Fukuoka, https://www.deandeluca.co.jp/shop/